-Fermented Food – When I am re-exploring my way into vegetarian foods, my wife has been experimenting with fermented foods.
-I have started liking the inclusions of fermented foods as well.
-Currently we do kefir, sourdough bread and paratas (with natural live yeast) and various fermented mixes like salsa, sauerkraut, pickles.
+Fermented Food – I have been including fermented food regularly in my diet as natural ways to get pre and pro-biotics.
+Some of those inclusions are kefir, sourdough bread and paratas (with natural live yeast) and various fermented mixes like salsa, sauerkraut, pickles.
 I also make appa or appam (hopers), wade (vada) and thosay (dosa) using fermented dal and rice.

 Ayurveda – Similar to food, medicine from my roots is driven by herbal ayurveda medicine that treated whole body and the root cause using whole herbs and plants.
 Not extracts of sorts.
 Modern (Newtonian) Pharmaceuticals are great if you get hit by a truck.
-For minor ongoing health issues I strongly believe in ayurveda herbal medicine along with Bhawana (meditation) If we can resolve minor health issues, they would not grow to be severe.
+For minor chronic ongoing health issues I strongly believe in ayurveda and natural herbal medicine along with Bhawana (meditation) If we can resolve minor health issues naturally and mindfully, they would not grow to be severe.
 I have dive into hrebal medicine too after seeing first-hand the unexplainable side effects of western pharma meds over long term use, over generations.
 My frequently used ayurvedaic gems are Siddhalepa, Samahan, Paspanguwa and Asamodagam.